The Value of Strategic Alignment and Roadmaps

-What are the Benefits of a Strategic Roadmap?
+What are the Benefits of Strategic Roadmaps?

 Ensures strategic alignment of organisation-wide activities